Organisational Overview / Our most material issues

 By not having a majority stake in the Venture,

-Venture may on the other hand negatively impact
+the Venture may, on the other hand negatively

-global ferrochrome leader are all helpful in bolstering our overall
+ferrochrome leader are all helpful in bolstering our overall sustainability.
+We

 Empowerment credentials